Healthy Homes Assessment Pirimai

 Healthy Homes Assessment Services

-The areas that are covered by the Healthy Homes Standards are:
+The subjects covered in the Healthy Homes Standards are:

-We’re completely independent assessors of rental properties in addition, we’re fully certified for both Healthy Homes and Homefit.
+We’re completely independent assessors of rental property, as well as completely qualified to assess both Healthy Homes and Homefit.

 Call Now 0800 232 113